SIsilicon/Tile-Breaker-Plugin/README.md

 ### Tile Breaker Quality

 I've been talking about plugin quality for a while now.
 You will find that in the `ProjectSettings` under `Rendering -> Quality`.
-A low quality uses only 2 texture samples, medium uses 4, and high uses 8.
-As expected, each one looks better, but also is more performance heavy.
+A low quality uses only _2_ texture samples, medium uses _4_, and high uses _9_.
+As expected, each one looks better, but is also more performance heavy.
 If you have any `VisualShaders` that use the tile breaker, then you'll have to restart the project when you have set your desired quality.

 ### GLES 2 and 3